- Normal precautions

 You can contact the emergency services in Peru by dialling (911).

-There is no Irish Embassy in Peru, we’re limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Honorary Consulate in Lima or the Irish Embassy in Mexico.
+As there is no Irish Embassy in Peru, we are limited in the help we can offer in an emergency.
+However, if you need assistance, you can contact the Honorary Consulate in Lima or the Irish Embassy in Chile.

 The Peruvian government has opened Tourist Protection offices in many tourist destinations where tourists can register complaints or get help via a 24-hour hotline.
 The contact number is 424 2053 in Lima and 01 424 2053 when outside the city of Lima.
 English speaking operators are available.